Lung Transplant

 Step 2

-Step 2: Lung Allocation Score (LAS)
+Step 2: lung Composite Allocation Score (CAS)

 A person with light skin wearing a stethoscope writes on a piece of paper.

-• The Score determines your place on the United Network for Organ Sharing (UNOS) waiting list and will be updated based on the most current data after each visit with your pre-transplant team.
+• The score determines your place on the United Network for Organ Sharing (UNOS) waiting list and will be updated based on the most current data after each visit with your pre-transplant team.

 Step 3